verilog-to-routing/vtr-verilog-to-routing/doc/src/tutorials/arch/timing_modeling/index.rst

 where ``a``, ``b`` and ``cin`` are combinational inputs, and ``sum`` and ``cout`` are combinational outputs.

-We can model these timing dependancies on the model with the ``combinational_sink_ports``, which specifies the output ports which are dependant on an input port:
+We can model these timing dependencies on the model with the ``combinational_sink_ports``, which specifies the output ports which are dependant on an input port:

 .. code-block:: xml